ATTENTION: CSLS Springfield office will close in the Spring of 2024.

 This includes the ability to identify and manipulate the syllables in a word.
 Activities include counting the number of syllable segments (for example by clapping out), auditory closure/blending of syllables to make a word, and completing syllables in a word (as when one syllable at the end of a word is omitted).

 Closure of word parts, syllable parts and phoneme segments into whole words are critical for listening and reading success.
 It involves being able to recognize that when word parts of a compound word are separated into cup and cake, that when we push the word parts together it makes the single word cupcake!
 Or that the individual syllables pu and pee can be pushed together to make puppy.
 Or that the individual phonemes /k/ + /o/ + /t/ can be pushed together to make the word coat!
 This may also involve the ability to fill in part of a missing word.
 The missing part may be a single phoneme or a larger unit (e.g. Fill in the missing word.
 For breakfast, I ate a muff__).

 This includes identifying words that do and do not rhyme, as well as generating rhyming words.
 The underlying skill for rhyming is awareness and manipulation of the phonetic alphabet.

-If you have concerns regarding your child’s development or skills of phonological awareness, please contact our Falls Church or Springfield offices.
+If you have concerns regarding your child’s development or skills of phonological awareness, please contact our Falls Church office.